If there is one part of your body that makes or breaks your physique, it is your glutes.

 A few cues to improve your bulgarian split squats are:

--Keep your chest high for the duration of the movement and do not bend at your waist.
+• Keep your chest high for the during the movement and do not bend at your waist.

 RDL’s (aka Romanian Deadlifts) are a variation of the deadlift that puts more emphasis on the posterior chain (back, hamstrings, and glutes).